JosiahDerricott/linkedlistproject/README.md

   - I found that creating an 'iterator' pointer that could iterate through each node and provide the node data was by far the best solution.
 ## Output

 The way I went about testing my linked list was to create four objects of my list, insert into the first two text from a book, and into the second two modified versions of the first two.
 After this, I went about testing my copy constructor by implicitly creating a copy of my list through the changer function.
 All output will reflect this.
+The data is then organized alphabetically and outputted into two different output files for review.

 ## Conclusion